mosse-security/mcsi-library/docs/articles/2022/06/enumerating-active-directory-with-powerview)/enumerating-active-directory-with-powerview).md

 # Enumerating Active Directory with Powerview

-In this blog post, we will practice enumerating the Active Directory using the Powershell PowerView module.
+In this blog post, we'll introduce you to PowerView: a tool for active directory enumeration.
+We'll cover windows `Net` command utilities and, how PowerView can help you enumerate Active Directory objects.
+By the end of this post, you should have a good understanding of what PowerView is and how it can be used to enumerate Active Directory objects.

 ## Windows `Net` Command utilities